Deirdre Opie, Tswalu’s head guide, is truly at the top of her game with a guiding career spanning 24 years and a raft of prestigious qualifications.

 Tracking is integral to guiding at Tswalu.
 “It’s fantastic to see how much guests enjoy being part of the process.
 Given the vast distances and the fact that everyone is privately guided, we have the luxury of time to spend all morning tracking a high-profile species, like black rhino or brown hyena.”

-Deirdre has guided in the Eastern Cape, Western Cape, and Waterberg and spent over eight years at Singita Lebombo in the Kruger National Park.
-She has travelled extensively through Africa, working as a guide for Nomad Adventure Tours.
+Before coming to Tswalu, Deirdre guided in the Eastern Cape, Western Cape, and Waterberg and spent over eight years working at a senior level for Singita Lebombo in the Kruger National Park.
+She also travelled extensively through Africa, working as a guide for Nomad Adventure Tours.
 Covering 10 different countries in three years, she was able to tick off iconic destinations like the Masai Mara, Ngorongoro Crater, South Luangwa National Park, Chobe National Park and the Okavango Delta.
 ‘The ultimate highlight was gorilla trekking in Uganda!’ she says.

-It was while working as a freelance guide at Tswalu that Deirdre fell in love with the reserve and its true sense of wilderness.
-‘The beauty here lies in the landscapes – they are forever changing.
-One minute you are driving along the base of the towering Korannaberg mountains, the next through thick, red Kalahari sand dunes.’
+It was while working as a freelance guide at Tswalu that Deirdre fell in love with the reserve and the Kalahari’s true sense of wilderness.
+“The beauty here lies in the landscapes – they are forever changing.
+One minute you are driving along the base of the towering Korannaberg mountains, the next through thick, red Kalahari sand dunes.”

 ‘The thing I love about the bush is that you never stop learning.
 Each day brings something new, and each biome you go to brings with it new species.
 I am passionate about all things, great and small, and believe that including all of them in a guided experience is important.
 My main areas of interest are birding, tracking, and botany.’